hecl3/MechaCar_Statistical_Analysis/README.md

 **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**

+Going off the data we have it does not look like all lots meet this design specification.
+Lots 1 and 2 both meet the requirements of 1500, but 3 does not.
+It's a small difference of a few points but it's worth looking into in order to get it up to standard.

 ## T-Tests on Suspension Coils